DigitalE4rth/AuroraDialogEnhancer/README.md

 Also, usage of this software cannot cause your account to be banned in any games you play. *([more in this section](#%EF%B8%8F-how-it-all-works))*.

 <details>
-  <summary>❓Why and what for?
+  <summary>❓ Why and what for?
 Using Genshin Impact as an Example</summary>
   </br>
     <div>
       <ul>